ContextLab/davos/paper/paper.md

 # Summary

-`davos` is a Python package for managing dependencies at runtime.
-It allows users to specify requirements directly within their code that are validated and, if necessary, installed in a just-in-time fashion. `davos` was developed as a tool for turning standard Jupyter notebooks [@KluyEtal16] into self-contained, fully-specified Python environments to facilitate code sharing, collaboration, and reproducibility.
+`davos` is a Python package for creating self-managing, reproducible workflows that specify dependencies directly within their code and install packages as needed at runtime. `davos` was developed to simplify sharing research-related code including data analyses, tutorials, and demos by allowing users to distribute their code and environment together in a single, ready-to-run Jupyter notebook [@KluyEtal16].

 Importing `davos` enables an additional Python keyword: `smuggle`.
 The `smuggle` statement can be used as a drop-in replacement for the built-in `import` statement to load libraries, modules, and other objects into the current